Mohammad-Ali-Rauf/msu/README.md

 MSU draws from Arabic grammar, Persian elegance, and Urdu’s poetic soul — while avoiding colonial slang, casual Hinglish, and film-style language.

+> *"MSU is a bridge between the past, present, and our shared linguistic future."*

 ---

 ## 🌐 MSU: A Unifying Language